 19-20 September 2019, Wellcome Collection, London

 Researchers of historical sounds are beholden to the materials in which their remnants are preserved; these sources include print, manuscript, and works of art.
 In this workshop, we will address what we can learn from text, notation, and art about how sound was received.
 We will ask what issues arise from the archives when we consider non-aural media and the relationship between space, sound and identity.
 The workshop considers how portraiture and paintings visualise sound and why.
 We will discuss why scholars tend to consider words, perhaps especially ballads, as a textual form, even when they are intended to be spoken and sung aloud.
 Through exploring materials from the Wellcome Collection's archive, and from a selection of papers that address broader concerns about archives, sound and hearing, we will discuss what the printing of words and music and the painting of sonic interactions implies about the potentiality of sound and how we engage with transitory sounds that have already been heard.

 Workshop 3: Sound Affects

 23-24 April 2020, The Treehouse, The University of York

 This final workshop builds upon our exploration of the sites, spaces and archives of sound to explore how people act on sound and sound on people.
-We will consider the evidence we have regarding the ways early modern people responded to sounds.
+We will consider the evidence we have regarding the ways individuals responded to sounds.
 Bringing in scholars who work on sound studies beyond the early modern period, we will ask how sounds connect to sensory experience, emotion, the body, race, gender and disability.
 The workshop will also explore how we profit from practice-led approaches such as musical performances and digital reconstruction.

 For further details, please contact the Lead Investigators: